IgorSuvorov/IgorSuvorov/README.md

 #### About me:

-* I am an aspiring software engineer from the US :computer:
+* Backend Java software engineer from the US
-* I currently pursue a Bachelor's degree in Computer Science :books:
+* Currently pursue a bachelor's degree in computer science
 * My Java expirience is 1 year :coffee:
-* Perfectionist who learned how to survive in the real world :smile:

 -----------
 #### Core technologies: